Manga Helpers: These guys offer scanlations of comics that aren't available in the U.S., and it even has forums where you can talk with other fans.

 The Cook's Thesaurus: A cooking encyclopedia that covers thousands of ingredients and kitchen tools.
 Entries include pictures, descriptions, synonyms, pronunciations, and suggested substitutions.

-Urban Dictionary: You can find out what all those stupid things people say mean if you're just too out of touch to know every single piece of slang on the planet.
+Urban Dictionary: You can find out what all those ridiculous things people say mean if you're just too out of touch to know every single piece of slang on the planet.

 LITERATURE: